-- The workshop improved the awareness of participants in drought management issues and moreover the needs and strategies for national drought policies based on the principles of 'risk reduction'. - The workshop equipped participants with tools and strategies for improved decision support, risk assessments of vulnerable sectors, population groups, regions and, most importantly, mitigating drought effects. - The workshop furnished participants with up-to-date methodologies to develop/improve drought monitoring, seasonal forecasts, and early warning and information delivery systems. - The workshop also improved participants' understanding and the long-term benefits of risk-based drought management policies versus crisis-based policies.
+- the workshop improved the awareness of participants in drought management issues and moreover the needs and strategies for national drought policies based on the principles of "risk reduction"; - the workshop equipped participants with tools and strategies for improved decision support, risk assessments of vulnerable sectors, population groups, regions and, most importantly, mitigating drought effects; - the workshop furnished participants with up-to-date methodologies to develop/improve drought monitoring, seasonal forecasts, and early warning and information delivery systems; and - the workshop also improved participants' understanding and the long-term benefits of risk-based drought management policies versus crisis-based policies.

-As in the past, the workshop was able to promote national and regional networks of stakeholders working in various ministries including agriculture, the environment and meteorology and encouraged mutual learning, which can help ensure the effectiveness of measures to address drought impacts and pave the way for formulating comprehensive national drought policies for their countries.
+The workshop was able to promote national and regional networks of stakeholders working in various ministries and institutions and encouraged mutual learning and strengthened cooperation which can help ensure the effectiveness of measures to address drought impacts and pave the way for formulating comprehensive national drought policies for their countries.